reyno405/Regex-Tutorial/README.md

 ### Boundaries

+Matches on a word boundary, meaning one side is a word character (like \w) and the other side is not a word character (like a space character).

+There are three separate positions to qualify as a word boundary:

+- Before the initial character in the string, if the first character is a word character

+- After the last character in a string, if the last character is a word character

+- Between two characters within the string, where one is a word character while the other is not a word character

 ### Back-references

 Backreferences match the same text as previously matched by a capturing group.
 Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
 By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.